Command & Conquer: Red Alert 3 – Uprising: Plot

 All three campaigns assume that the Allied faction was victorious at the end of Red Alert 3.
 Both the Soviet Union and Imperial Japan have surrendered.

 The Soviet campaign focuses on the remaining Soviet resistance trying to stop FutureTech, an Allied defense contractor which plans to create a super weapon called the "Sigma Harmonizer", a device to selectively stop time.
 FutureTech is revealed to have been helped by European Union President Rupert Thornley.
 Thornley plans to remove the Soviet Union from the timeline.

 The Allied campaign concentrates on defeating several Imperial commanders who still resist Allied occupation.
 Emperor Tatsu has seemingly begun to cooperate with the Allies, but reveals his true intentions after his military authority is restored by the fall of Takara, the last commander in the Allied campaign.

 The Empire's campaign covers the fight against two Soviet generals whose attempts to conquer parts of Japan is ignored by the Allied governor.
 The Allied forces finally decide to intervene in the last mission by attacking both belligerents.

 The Yuriko campaign recounts the story of Yuriko Omega, her origins and discovery by the Imperial military, her captivity by the Allies and her fight to rescue her sister.
 Unlike the other campaigns, this campaign resembles an action role-playing game instead of a real-time strategy.
 The camera is always locked on Yuriko and the sidebar, minimap and threat meter are replaced with a compact command bar dedicated to Yuriko and her abilities.

+Additional features

+Uprising features an expanded roster of live-action cast members, continuing the series' signature use of full motion video (FMV) cutscenes.
+Returning actors include Gemma Atkinson and Ivana Miličević, alongside new additions such as Malcolm McDowell, Ric Flair, Jamie Chung, Holly Valance, and Julia Ling.

+The game introduces 11 new units, along with additional structures and specialized units that are exclusive to the campaign and Commander's Challenge modes, including units such as the Chief Scientist and Ursa Major.
+It also adds around 30 new skirmish maps.